Suryatheja2006/NewcodeinBot/README.md

 # NewcodeinBot
 # The code we uploaded in our ESP-32 enable us to operate our bot to turn while moving forward or backward, instead of stopping first to make a turn.
+We also adjusted our code to make turnings sharper so that it becomes useful on the track.